 The key to hosting a retirement party for another employee at your company is making the most of the office space.
 Base office decorations and party game ideas around personal details that show effort and attention.
 Brainstorm what’s most memorable about your co-worker and find creative ways to show them how special they are.
 Let them know how much you appreciate their commitment to work.
 You can also highlight one of their hobbies.

 When it comes to food for an office party, you should always choose the employee’s favorites.
 Make sure to buy a custom cake that ties into their role at the company.
 Before cutting the cake, plan a heartfelt toast for the retiree where the boss or close co-workers say a few words.
 Also, try to host your retirement party in the early afternoon to accommodate employees who have to leave early.

 This special occasion deserves memorable party favors.
 Sending guests off with a small photo gift gives thanks to those who supported the retiree’s career over the years.
 Retirement party favors don’t have to be big, but should leave a lasting impression.
 Check out the ideas below for inspiration.

 - Custom pint glass

 Retirement parties are fun and joyous occasions.
 Remember that you don’t have to break the bank in order to throw the perfect retirement party.
+Feel free to coordinate with another celebration, like a Christmas party or summer beach bash.
 Between celebrating the guest of honor and sharing memories, you can make your retirement party ideas come to life.
 Just remember, small gestures go a long way.